 How well do you understand English from listening?
-I have never met a student in 15 years who would say it’s a walk in the park for them.
-I mean, adult learners.
+I have never met an adult learner in 15 years who would say it’s a walk in the park for them.
 Really.
 Never.

 ‘Boy, this is the hardest part, because you not only need to understand what the other person is talking, which is hard due to all the different accents there is, but you also need to comprehend what they are talking!’

 ‘But listening, oh boy, that’s the tough one.
 You have to face native speed of speech, accents, intonation… I always thought English as a “hungry language”, its speakers “eat” a lot of letters we were taught they were pronounced.
 And you seem to say full sentences without moving your lips.
 We just hear a mumble.’

 These are just some answers I received when I asked which skill is the hardest in learning English.

 Listening is a difficult skill to master.
 We can’t deny that.

 In a situation like that, we usually end up blaming ourselves (I am hopeless, I have no language talent, learning languages is not for me) or native speakers (they ‘eat’ words and they speak too fast – crazy language, crazy people).

 The thing is English is no exception in that.
 It’s equally hard for any other foreign language to master.
 The French speak incredibly fast and so do Spanish speakers.
 Try to listen to a German native speaker when you are a complete beginner.
 I will not even mention Chinese with their tonic system.